zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

     ````
     ![](img/cli-install.png)

 3. Accept all the defaults.
-This will install packages like python, configparser, etc.  Install the cx_Oracle package when prompted to install additional packages.
-We will need this later for the python lab.
-Enter Y to update your $PATH and enable shell/tab completion.
+This will install packages like python, configparser, etc.  Do not install any additional scripts.
+Enter **Y** to update your $PATH and enable shell/tab completion.

     ![](img/cli-install-2.png)

     ![](img/cli-install-3.png)

+4. You will be prompted at the end to run an exec command to restart your shell.
+Do that now.
+    ````
+    exec -l $SHELL
+    ````
 4. Once you verify installation is successful, verify the install by running the oci command with the -v option.
 This will tell you the version of oci installed (2.6.10 and later)

     ````